ibm-cloud-docs/databases-for-enterprisedb/deprecation.md

 ### Restoring `pg_dump`'s output
 {: #migration-restoring-pg_dump}

-The resulting output of `pg_dump` (i.e., edb_dump.sql) can then be uploaded into a PostgreSQL deployment.
+The resulting output of `pg_dump` (for example, edb_dump.sql) can then be uploaded into a PostgreSQL deployment.
 Since it is plain SQL, it can be streamed directly to the database via psql.

 Execute dump with psql, as in the following example: